garmenty485/Databricks_ETL_TWstocks/README.md

 I recommend watching [this video] for a quick assessment of my abilities.
 The video is a review of this project.

 ## Inspiration:
 This project is inspired by the idea of building a Databricks ETL pipeline for Taiwan stocks, aiming to explore quantitative trading strategies related to MVRH (Monthly Volume Record High).
+MVRH is the feature that I want to explore more by ML.
 The design follows the Databricks multi-layer data lake architecture (Bronze/Silver/Gold) and integrates Azure Data Lake Storage Gen2 as the storage source.

 ## Navigation:
 - The main part is in [advanced-dlt pipeline](./advanced-dlt%20pipeline), where I implemented a "Lakeflow Declarative Pipeline" (also known as "DLT") to complete this project.